LuisEvilCo/Aquiles/README.md

 # Aquiles
-This is meant to be an Adnroid App to get sensor data out of a human
+This is meant to be an Android App to get sensor data out of a human

 + what he does
 + calories